-Hildegard believed regular fasting should be an integral part of a healthy dietary regimen.
+Hildegard of Bingen believed regular gentle fasting should be an integral part of a healthy dietary regimen.
 Here, we present three healthy fasts, with varying degrees of difficulty, consistent with Hildegard’s teachings.

 Hildegard was also a proponent of scalable healthy fasts.
 A fast can vary in intensity and purpose.
-Whether it is a periodic fast intended to relieve symptoms of over-indulgence or an annual fast to recharge your entire body and spirit, she believed that there were benefits to be gained from a variety of fasting techniques.
+Whether a periodic fast, intended to relieve symptoms of over-indulgence; an annual fast to recharge the entire body; a spiritual fast to find discipline in mind and spirit, or an intermittent fast, Hildegard believed that there were benefits to be gained from a variety of fasting techniques.

 Hildegard’s Three Healthy Fasts

 Perhaps you are exploring a Hildegard fast to improve your general health and well-being.
 Hildegard would see this as reason enough.
-If you have never attempted a fast before the Spelt Fast may be a good place to start, but there are many benefits of a more restrictive level of fasting – and you just might surprise yourself how easy it can be.
+If you have never attempted fasting before, the Spelt Fast may be a good place to start.
+Alternatively, there are many benefits of a more restrictive level of fasting, and you just might surprise yourself how easy it can be.

-For those who are veterans of a fasting regimen, you may find that all three levels of Hildegard’s healthy fasts allow for caloric intake.
+It may surprise some fasting veterans that all three levels of Hildegard’s healthy fasts allow for caloric intake.
 And, the actual duration can be limited to less than a week, without sacrificing any of the benefits.
+Hildegard’s fasting guidelines represent gentle fasting techniques.

 800 years of wisdom